andreas-john/deb12_highdpi/README.md

 When you run it, it will ask you

 Encoding: UTF-8
-Character set: Guess best
+Character set: UTF8
-Font: Try Terminus or Terminus Bold with framebuffer Try out different fonts to see what works best for you.
+Try Terminusframebuffer
+x32 is the matching one...